faustinozanetto/RetroEngine/README.md

 - OpenGl as the main Rendering API
 - GLSL as the main shader language.
 - Premake5 for the projects generation.
+- GLM as the math library.
+- GLFW as the window management library.
+- SPDLog as the main log library.

 ---